cloudflare/cloudflare-docs/products/waf/src/content/analytics/paid-plans.md

 </Aside>

-In **Denial-of-service attacks mitigated** you have visibility over mitigated layer 4 denial-of-service SYN attacks towards your zones in the past 7 days.
+In **Denial-of-service attacks mitigated** you have visibility over mitigated Layer 4 denial-of-service SYN attacks towards your zones in the past seven days.

 ![Denial-of-service attacks mitigated](../images/analytics-dos-attacks-mitigated.png)